A

 Related articles: building an effective enterprise portfolio management process

 EPPM is a higher-level, more integrated type of project portfolio management (or product portfolio management).
-It involves breaking an enterprise organization’s strategy and operations into smaller initiatives or groups — often called portfolios.
+It involves breaking an enterprise organization’s strategy and operations into smaller initiatives or groups—often called portfolios.
 Stakeholders across several teams, departments, and locations will have visibility of these initiatives.
 They can then assign, complete, and review them accordingly.

-What are the Benefits of EPPM?
+What are the benefits of EPPM?

 - Better insight and tools to manage budgets, resources, assignments, and capacity